Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Experimental setup, and results

-\subsubsection{Experimental setup for ASR models}
+\subsection{Experimental setup for ASR models}

-In GMM-HMM and XLS-R the transcriptions were formulated by keeping speaker id and utterances together.
-The training partition in all the experiments is used to train the wav2vec2 feature extractor for XLS-R and GMM-HMM takes $39$ dimensional MFCC$+\Delta+\Delta\Delta$ feature vectors as input.
-Wav2Vec 2.0's feature extractor functions as the model's first stage, converting unprocessed audio input into latent speech representations that identify specific waveform patterns.
-A sequence of CNN layers make up this stage mainly~\cite{wav2vec21, wav2vec22}.
-The metrics used for estimating the performance are WER and phoneme error rate (PER).
+XLSR\footnote{https://huggingface.co/facebook/wav2vec2-large-xlsr-53} and Whisper\footnote{ https://huggingface.co/openai/whisper-small} directly take raw speech signals as input, whereas the GMM-HMM model uses MFCC features.
+Whisper and XLSR-Wav2Vec2 have approximately the same effective window size of $25\,\mathrm{ms}$, but their frame shifts differ: Whisper uses $10\,\mathrm{ms}$, while Wav2Vec2/XLSR uses $20\,\mathrm{ms}$.
+In the bigram GMM-HMM framework, triphones are modeled using $50$ senones and $500$ Gaussian mixtures.
+In all experiments, the training partition is used to train the Wav2Vec2 feature extractor in XLSR.
+For GMM-HMM, $39$-dimensional MFCC feature vectors with first and second-order derivatives ($\Delta$ and $\Delta\Delta$) are used as input.
+The feature extractor of Wav2Vec2.0 serves as the first stage of the model, converting raw audio into latent speech representations that capture discriminative waveform patterns.
+This stage primarily consists of a sequence of convolutional layers~\cite{wav2vec21, wav2vec22}.
+The performance metrics used for evaluation are Word Error Rate (WER) and Phoneme Error Rate (PER).